k4kpk/k4kpk.github.io/_posts/2018-04-11-cw-trainers-morse-trainers-ive-looked-at.md

 * AA9PW.com/morsecode - characters, news headlines, simulated QSO.
 * http://seiuchy.macache.com - short lines from a QSO.
 Optional bad fist.
 No noise.
 Works on Safari, Firefox; not Chrome.
 * G4FON trains random letters with noise and bad fist.
 It does do some QSOs.
 It does not do news headlines.
 Wine works.
-* http://morsecode.ninja Many hours of audio files from 15-50wpm+ in 2-3wpm increments.
-Has a SOTA Activators audio file.
+* [http://morsecode.ninja](http://morsecode.ninja) Many hours of audio files from 15-50wpm+ in 2-3wpm increments.
+Has a SOTA Activators/Chasers audio file.
-*
+* MorseRunner - I've decided this one is great practices for SOTA.
+It is written as a contest trainer, with QRM,  QRN, and pileups, but the exchange is close enough to a SOTA exchange to be good practice for on-the-air.

 ### Maybe useful for specialty CW:

 * RufzXP - just call signs, very fast.